coolOrangeLabs/powerflc-samples/Sample.SyncChangeOrders (Release Candidate)/README.md

 The option **Enable Job Server** must be set in the **Job Server Management** in Vault and the installation explained below must be executed on a Job Processor machine.
 The coolOrange products "powerJobs Processor" and "powerFLC" must be installed on the Job Processor machine.
 Both products can be downloaded from http://download.coolorange.com.

-The powerFLC “Vault Items and BOMs” Workflow must be installed.
+The powerPLM “Vault Items and BOMs” Workflow must be installed.
+Items have to be transferred from Vault to Fusion 360 Manage by this workflow in order to be recoginzed and automatically added to an ECO.
 Detailed information on how to install the workflow can be found here: https://www.coolorange.com/wiki/doku.php?id=powerflc:getting_started:using_the_powerflc.workflows

-*Note: Affected Items on a CO/CT in Fusion Lifecycle have to be created by powerFLC in order to be handled correctly by this workflow.*
+*Note: Affected Items on a CO/CT in Fusion 360 Manage have to be created by powerFLC in order to be handled correctly by this workflow.*

 ## Workflow Installation
 -	Copy the files located in Jobs and Modules to “C:\ProgramData\coolOrange\powerJobs”